hhamzic1/SI-server-grupa4/Backlog.md

 ## Feature
 Search and pagination for devices
 ### Item
-App must provide possibility for searching the devices
+App must provide possibility for searching and pagination of devices
 #### Task
 - Create a new branch and switch to it
 - Re-scaffold model from the database
-- Create routes for device search
+- Create route for device search and pagination
+- Create route for group hierarchy
 - Commit and push on your branch
 - Create a pull request
 - Merge branches